 To prevent elevator accidents and escalator-related deaths and injuries elevator owners and elevator repair and maintenance companies must:

-Unfortunately when an employer is negligent, elevator accidents like falling into the shaft occur due to a lack of barricade or electrocution due to unqualified and uneducated workers becomes much more common.
-Serious injuries and death like these can be easy to prevent with elevator accident with proper training.
+Unfortunately, when an employer is negligent, elevator accidents like falling into the shaft occur due to a lack of barricade or electrocution due to unqualified and uneducated workers becomes much more common.
+Serious injuries and death like these can be easy to prevent elevator accident with proper training.

 The Occupational Safety and Health Administration (OSHA) requires that employees who are constructing an elevator shaft be attached with “personal fall systems” that can support 5000 pounds of weight.
 OSHA also has lists of other preventative safeguards that are suggested to all working in or near elevator shafts such as “false cars” that have guard rails and harnesses to keep employees safe.

 If you or your loved ones have suffered a severe and debilitating injury or death caused by elevator accident, the Willis Law Firm is here to help you get the compensation you may be entitled to.
 Often an elevator fall lawsuit must be immediately filed to protect the evidence at the scene and other critical evidence needed to win the lawsuit and damages for the clients.
 Call for a free case evaluation.
-Talk to a Board Certified Personal Injury Trial Lawyer.
+Talk to one of our aggressive personal injury lawyers in Houston.